 What follow up is required?

 Blood levels of the pregnancy hormone hCG are measured weekly following a molar pregnancy until the pregnancy hormone level is so low that it can no longer be detected.
 In most women the levels of hCG drop fairly rapidly.
-Once your hormone level reaches zero for three weeks you will progress to monthly blood tests for a period of time (usually six months).
+Once your hormone level is at zero for three weeks you will progress to monthly blood tests for approximately six months.
 The period of time required for follow-up tests is variable and dependant on a number of factors.
-The EPAU coordinator will let you know how long you will need to be followed up.
+Mater Mothers' Hospitals Early Pregnancy Assessment Unit (EPAU) coordinator will let you know for how long you will need to be followed up.
 We will phone you after every test to let you know the results and copies of these results will be sent to your GP.

 It is extremely important that your have all follow up tests as ordered.
-If you have any problems with this please contact EPAU on 07 3163 5132.
+If you have any problems with this please contact Mater Mothers' Hospitals Early Pregnancy Assessment Unit (EPAU) on 07 3163 5132.

 What happens if I have a choriocarcinoma or an invasive mole?